 To combat this loss of volume you need to use heavier moisturizers which will plump up your skin especially the under the eye.
-Continued use of your actives and antioxidants like retinol and vitamin C are helpful in maintaining your skins integrity and hydrating serum are of extra importance here.
+Continued use of your actives and antioxidants like retinol and vitamin C are helpful in maintaining your skin’s integrity and hydrating serum is of extra importance here.

-Botox or fillers can be helpful in maintaining the youthful look, but please don’t go overboard because we have all seen women that look like a giant bee-stung their faces.
-Less is more when it comes to fillers and chooses a qualified provider to get the best results.
+Botox or fillers can be helpful in maintaining the youthful look, but please don’t go overboard because we have all seen women that look like giant bees-stung their faces.
+Less is more when it comes to fillers and choosing a qualified provider to get the best results.